Ching367436/My-CTF-Challenges/ais3-pre-exam/2024/rev/javascript-flag-checker/README.md

 ![http-history](./images/http-history.png)

-If we open the developer tools again, we will be paused by a breakpoint.
-If we inspect the call stack, we see that the `_0x2a8683` function at line 86526 cause this.
+If we open the developer tools again, execution will be paused by a breakpoint.
+If we inspect the call stack, we see that the `_0x2a8683` function at line 86526 is the cause.
 Commenting it out will resolve the issue.

 ![pause-stack](./images/pause-stack.png)